 As the Diels-Alder reaction proceeds, the conjugated diene attacks from the top of the dienophile.
 For example, the following shows a conjugated diene attacking a trans dienophile.

 Since the reaction proceeds while the 3D structure is retained, the ester and the hydrogen atom are in the same location in the product obtained after the reaction.
-Therefore, trans dienophiles yield trans products.
+Therefore, we get a trans product from a trans dienophile.

-Understanding the Stereochemistry of Conjugated Dienes in Terms of Alkynes (triple bonds)
+Understanding the Stereochemistry of Conjugated Dienes with Alkynes (Triple Bonds)

 On the other hand, how should we consider the stereochemistry of conjugated dienes?
 In the case of conjugated dienes, there are two types of isomers.

-In the case of asymmetric conjugated dienes, trans-cis and trans-trans isomers are also added.
-Therefore, the stereochemistry becomes more complex.
+In the case of unsymmetrical conjugated dienes, trans-cis and trans-trans isomers are also added.
+This makes the stereochemistry more complex.

 Diene has both inner and outer substituents.
 In the case shown above, there are two substituents.
 One is a methylene group, which makes a carbon bond inside the diene.
-The other is hydrogen atom and is located outside the diene.
+The other is a hydrogen atom, which is located outside the diene.

-When this molecule reacts with alkynes and cause Diels-Alder reaction, the methylene group is located at the top of the molecule and the hydrogen atom is located at the bottom (outside) of the molecule.
+When this molecule reacts with alkynes and causes Diels-Alder reaction, the methylene group is located at the top of the molecule, and the hydrogen atom is located at the bottom (outside) of the molecule.

 In the same way, a cis-cis or cis-trans conjugated diene will react as follows.

-For the substituent of the conjugated diene, the inner functional group is on the upper side of the product.
-On the other hand, the functional group located outside of the conjugated diene is on the lower side of the product.
+For the substituents of conjugated dienes, the inner functional groups are on the upper side of the product.
+On the other hand, the outer functional groups are on the lower side of the product.

 Isomers of Endo-Addition and Exo-Addition